hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 terraform init
 ```

 You will again be asked if you want to copy the state file.
-Type `yes` and the state will be uploaded to your Private Terraform Enterprise installation.
+Type `yes` and the state will be uploaded to your Terraform Enterprise installation.

 ---